 - 5 A module unit purview starts at the module-declaration and extends to the end of the translation unit.
-The purview of a named module M is the set of module unit purviews of M's module units. - 6 The global module is the collection of all declarations not in the purview of any module.
-By extension, such declarations are said to be in the purview of the global module.
-[Note: The global module has no name, no module interface unit, and is not introduced by any module declaration. -end note] - 7 A module is either a named module or the global module.
-A declaration is attached to a module determined as follows: - If the declaration is
+The purview of a named module M is the set of module unit purviews of M's module units. - 6 The global module is the collection of all global-module-fragments and all translation units that are not module units.
+Declarations appearing in such a context are said to be in the purview of the global module.
+[Note: The global module has no name, no module interface unit, and is not introduced by any module-declaration. -end note] - 7 A module is either a named module or the global module.
+A declaration is attached to a module as follows: - If the declaration - is a replaceable global allocation or deallocation function (21.6.2.1, 21.6.2.2), or - is a namespace-declaration with external linkage, or - appears within a linkage-specification, - it is attached to the global module. - Otherwise, the declaration is attached to the module in whose purview it appears. - 8 A module-declaration that contains neither export nor a module-partition implicitly imports the primary module interface unit of the module as if by a module-import-declaration.
+[Example: